 Plus, it is bi-directional; this means you can pedal in reverse.
 Coasting is not possible, though, so you will benefit from the same resistance when you pedal backward when you pedal forward.

 The bike comes equipped with a 3-piece crank.
 Needless to say, since it’s a recumbent bike, its pedals are not made for standing up while pedaling.
-The pedals are weighted, so they always turn face-up when you remove your feet from them.
+Instead, the pedals are weighted, so they always turn face-up when you remove your feet from them.

-They also have adjustable straps, which can be quite a plus for users with specific disabilities who have to secure their legs on the pedals.
+They also have adjustable straps, which can be quite a plus for users with specific disabilities to secure their legs on the pedals.

 The SNODE R16 comes equipped with a fitness console.
 This means it does not have pre-set programs or online connectivity.
 It also does not offer the possibility to select goals for time, distance, or calories.

 The bike’s performance console features an LCD that tracks time, distance, total distance, speed, calories burned, and pulse.

 It’s important to note that the pulse reading function only works if you hold on to the seat handlebars’ sensors.
 The monitor unit is not telemetric and cannot read your pulse from a wireless heart rate chest strap.